ZGIS/Bicycle-model/README.md

 Before running model code there is an option to parameterize routing algorithm by selecting either "shortest path" or "safest path" (default).
 Another parameter is responsible for visualization of facilities on display by type.

-After model run output data is saved in "output_data" folder in "includes".
+After model run output data is saved in "includes/output_data".

 Model initialization takes approximately 1 h and simulation run approximately 4 h.